 Class Attendance.
 According to SOUTHWEST Policy No. 2:03:00:00/33, students are expected to attend class regularly and punctually.
-Students participating in College sponsored activities may be officially excused from class attendance by the Dean of Students.
+Students participating in College sponsored activities may be officially excused from class attendance by the appropriated sponsor(s) of the activity.
 Instructors may include attendance as a factor in calculating a student's final grade.
-In such cases, the instructor's policy will be clearly stated in the course syllabus, which is distributed at the beginning of the term.
+In such cases, the instructor's policy will be clearly stated in the course syllabus, which is distributed at the beginning of each term.